rxtsel/portfolio/src/content/blog/how-to-install-arch-linux-using-the-command-line/en.md

 ![image](https://user-images.githubusercontent.com/85462420/152463120-22b7cd94-42d2-40a1-8dda-d3320d9fc1a0.png)

 - _Write exactly as shown in the image.
-Just replace `myhostname` with the name you set in your `host`_
+Just replace `myhostname` with the name you set in your `hostname`_

 ### 17. Execute initramfs: